dudarev/cghub/cghub/docs/source/howitworks.rst

 ----------

 AnalysisId:
-    - used by wsapi.request_ids
+    - used by wsapi.Request if wsapi.Request.only_ids == True

 AnalysisDetail:
-    - used by wsapi.request_page
-    - used by wsapi.request_details
-    - used by wsapi.item_details
+    - used by wsapi.Request

 AnalysisFull:
-    - used by wsapi.item_xml
+    - used by wsapi.Request if wsapi.Request.full == True

 Displayed attributes